Azure delegated resource management

-When you onboard a customer to Azure delegated resource management, they’ll have access to the new Service providers page in the Azure portal, where they can confirm and manage their offers, service providers, and delegated resources.
+When you onboard a customer to Azure delegated resource management, they'll have access to the Service providers page in the Azure portal, where they can confirm and manage their offers, service providers, and delegated resources.
 If the customer ever wants to revoke access for a service provider, they can do so here at any time.

-You can publish the new Managed Services offer type to Azure Marketplace to easily onboard customers to Azure delegated resource management.
+You can publish the new Managed Service offer type to Azure Marketplace to easily onboard customers to Azure delegated resource management.
 Alternatively, you can complete the onboarding process by deploying Azure Resource Manager templates.

 How Azure delegated resource management works